-This week on Friday and Saturday Ingebretsen’s will be welcoming Phil Holtan, a professional woodturner, to our store to demonstrate his craft.
-It is a unique opportunity to see a demonstration of woodturning and speak with artist behind the lathe.
-But first, a quick word about woodturning.
+A regular during Ingebretsen’s annual week of craft demonstrations, Phil Holtan, a professional woodturner, is always a crowd pleaser!
+His visit’s are an unique opportunity to see a demonstration of woodturning and speak with artist behind the lathe.

 Woodturning is a unique form of woodworking that uses a tool called a lathe.
 Similar to a potter’s wheel, the wood lathe is a mechanism which can generate a variety of forms.
 The operator is known as a turner, and the skills needed to use the tools were traditionally known as turnery.

 In the digital age, where so much of our lives seems far removed from the physical act of creation, woodturning is a creative art that literally returns to the roots of wood that is formed by the seasons, and allows for a unique type of meditation that involves both mind and body.

 So it’s not surprising that Phil Holtan is not only a woodturner but also a Lutheran pastor.
 He was a campus pastor at Concordia College in Moorhead, Minnesota for 23 years.
 Now semi-retired, he is doing both interim pastoral work as well as more turning.

 Phil says, “What both vocations have in common is my calling to explore the gifts we have from God and use them for the service of others and the praise of God.
 That means making beauty with wood and making joy, justice and community with other people.”